digiampietro/hacktivity-2019-esp32-hello-world/README.md

 # Very Important

-But first you have to replace the firmware on the ARM based Atmel SAMD21 co-processor downloading it and following instructions on the [Hacktivity 2019 SAMD unofficial firmware](https://github.com/digiampietro/hacktivity-2019-samd-firmware-unofficial) GitHub repository.
+But first, you have to replace the firmware on the ARM based Atmel SAMD21 co-processor downloading it and following instructions on the [Hacktivity 2019 SAMD unofficial firmware](https://github.com/digiampietro/hacktivity-2019-samd-firmware-unofficial) GitHub repository.